 Article 21 is the soul of the Indian Constitution.
-It contains an ocean of rights within it.
-To this, the apex court of India has given a living body by expanding its scope and ambit.
+It contains an ocean of rights.
+The Supreme Court of India has given it a living body by expanding its scope and ambit.
 This makes the Article a complete theory to be researched.

 Where did Article 21 come from?

-The inspiration to the Constitution makers for including Article 21 in the constitution has been taken from the US.
+The inspiration for the Constitution makers to include Article 21 in the Constitution has been taken from the US.
 The US Constitution, by its 5th and 14th Amendments, has added - that ‘no person shall be deprived of his ‘life, liberty, or property, without due process of law’.
 Justice Krishna Iyer featured Article 21 as ‘the procedural Magna Carta Protection of life and liberty.
 The Constitution of Japan contains a similar provision under Article XXXI that follows- ‘No person shall be deprived of life or liberty, nor shall any other criminal penalty be imposed, except according to procedure established by law’.

 To whom does Article 21 apply?